andre-ye/uni/docs/eng/engl-308/readings.md

 ---

-## "Class Conflict in the Capitalist World-Economy" by Immanuel Wallerstein
+## "Class Conflict in the Capitalist World-Economy", Wallerstein
 - Marx did not invent social class; the greeks knew about it.
 - Marx made key three contributions.
   1. All history is a history of class struggle.